soumadip-dev/JS-React-notes/object.md

 console.log(Object.isFrozen(product));  // true
 console.log(Object.isSealed(product));  // true
 ```

-If an object is sealed but not frozen:

 ### `Object.defineProperty()`
 This method allows fine control over object properties, making them writable or configurable.